-Patients will be randomly allocated to receive either facet joint injections and 'best usual care' physiotherapy treatment, or 'best usual care' physiotherapy treatment only.
-Patients will be followed up at 3 months via postal questionnaires.
+Participants are randomly allocated to receive either facet joint injections and 'best usual care' physiotherapy treatment, or 'best usual care' physiotherapy treatment only.
+Participants are followed up at 3 months via postal questionnaires.
 The main questionnaire packages are completed at the start of the study and 3, 6 and 12 months later.
-A pain severity score will be recorded daily for 35 days from seven days before first treatment session and following this weekly until the end of the study.
+A pain severity score is recorded daily for 35 days from seven days before first treatment session and following this weekly until the end of the study.

 What are the possible benefits and risks of participating?